 Cerebellar Hypoplasia is a hereditary condition in which a pet’s cerebellum is smaller than normal.
 Dogs and cats with a smaller cerebellum will show clinical signs such as difficulty maintaining balance, struggle with coordination, and have a wobbly gait when walking.

 What is Cerebellar Hypoplasia?

 Pets with cerebellar hypoplasia are born with a smaller than usual or underdeveloped cerebellum.
 The cerebellum is a specific part of the brainstem, when this segment of a dog’s brain doesn’t fully develop it impacts how the dog moves.
 This section of the brainstem controls motor function in a dog’s body, causing a pet with CH to struggle with it’s motor skills.
 Dogs and cats with the condition struggle to walk normally, maintaining balance, and coordination.

 Signs and Symptoms

-Most puppies are diagnosed very young as symptoms present quite quickly after birth.
-Most pets with cerebellar hypoplasia will begin to show signs of the condition as soon as they start to walk.
+Most puppies are diagnosed with the congenital condition very young, as cerebellar hypoplasia symptoms present quickly after birth.
+CH puppies may even show symptoms before they open their eyes.
+Most pets with cerebellar hypoplasia will begin to show obvious signs of the condition as soon as they start to walk.
 These symptoms include:

 If a puppy is displaying these symptoms, most likely the Vet will recommend an MRI to confirm the diagnosis.
 Although, it can occur in any breed, this neurological condition is most common in Chow Chows, Irish Setters, Airedales, Boston Terriers and Wirehaired Fox Terriers.